TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 GS-bPhosphorylatedInactive

-Insulin activates PKB (Akt) → PKB phosphorylates and inactivates GSK3 → GS stays active.
+Insulin → activates PKB (Akt) → PKB phosphorylates and inactivates GSK3 → GS remains active → glycogen synthesis proceeds.

-PP1 dephosphorylates both GS (activates) and glycogen phosphorylase (inactivates).
+PP1 dephosphorylates both GS (activating it) and glycogen phosphorylase (inactivating it) — the same phosphatase coordinates both enzymes.

 Coordination of Glycogen Metabolism